Arya0Stark/StressDetection_EmotionRecognition/README.md

 This project focuses on emotion recognition using mediapipe and using the data regarding the emotions to predict stress levels in a person.
 The key to doing this project was to capitalize the information taught us in our academic course- Advanced Image Processing.

 Model is trained using random forest classifier and the code is in Python.
-The project captres the user's picture in real time webcam feed, analyzes emotion using geometric coordinates and then displays the stress result.
+The project captures the user's picture in real time webcam feed, analyzes emotion using geometric coordinates and then displays the stress result.

 Has an accuracy of nearly 99.067%.